 In line with our Building for a Sustainable World framework, our work on this project had to reflect Kier and Frimley Health NHS Foundation Trust’s commitment to sustainability and biodiversity.

-As works commenced, a detailed logistical management plan was adhered to ensure that visits, traffic, and public parking at the existing hospital remained unaffected.
-The team utilised the latest technology and Building Information Modelling (BIM) throughout the construction phase whilst working with key stakeholders i.e., due to COVID and the national lockdown, physical site visits were limited so the team installed a 3D camera capture to take 360-degree photos across the site.
+As works commenced, a detailed logistical management plan was adhered to, to ensure that visits, traffic, and public parking at the existing hospital remained unaffected.
+The team utilised the latest technology and Building Information Modelling (BIM) throughout the construction phase whilst working with key stakeholders.
+Collaboration is a key value for Kier, and during the pandemic and national lockdown, physical site visits were limited so the team installed a 3D camera capture to take 360-degree photos across the site.
 This footage enabled the team to host virtual visits and inspections by the client, the architects, structural engineers, the Clerk of Works, and Considerate Constructors Scheme representatives.
 The team also used virtual reality (VR) headsets to provide hospital staff with an opportunity to see the new building and provide feedback on the different aspects of the building.

 The project has been built to a BREEAM ‘Very Good’ rating and features a 188-panel photovoltaic system that can produce 64kW of electricity, the latest Trend BMS controls system controlling all heating, cooling, and ventilation as well as LED lightening fitted throughout the building with daylight and presence detection.
 The building also has been fitted with a robust Sustainable Urban Drainage System (SUDS) under the car park.
 Rainwater from the roof drains into a nearby balancing pool, preventing flooding and providing benefit to the local wildlife.